What is DHCP?

 Common Use Cases for DHCP

-DHCP is widely used in various network environments due to its ability to automate and streamline IP address management.
-Here are some common use cases for DHCP:
+DHCP is widely used in various scenarios to streamline network management and improve connectivity.
+Here are some common use cases:

-• Enterprise Networks: Efficiently manages IP addresses for large organizations.
+• Enterprise Networks: Manages IP addresses for large organizations efficiently.

 • Home Networks: Simplifies device connectivity for personal use.

-• Data Centers: Automates IP assignments for servers and virtual machines.
+• Data Centers: Automates IP management for servers and virtual machines.

 Troubleshooting DHCP Issues